nwesterhausen/dfraw_json_parser/README.md

             [default: ]

     -s, --serve
-            NOT IMPLEMENTED Use this flag to start a web server for the web search client.
+            Use this flag to start a web server for the web search client.

             Included in the repository is a 'www' folder with a small web client that will fetch the JSON database created by this program (out.json)